karbachinsky/secret_santa_roulette/README.md

 Feel free to write me via email.

 ### TODO
-1. Shift from code to pluggable file.
+1. Shift email pattern from code to pluggable file.
 2. Use program_options.